WongJWN/Decentralized_Voting_System/README.md

 Move the ```VotingSystem.json``` from ```/artifacts/contracts/VotingSystem.json``` to ```/src/context/```

-Now you can run the code by using
+Now you can start using this website
 ```npm start```